hellojialee/OffsetGuided/README.md

 # SimplePose V2

-Code and pre-trained models for our paper,"greedy offset-guided keypoint grouping for human pose estimation"
+Source code and pre-trained models for our paper, "**greedy offset-guided keypoint grouping for human pose estimation**"